This medal is awarded for distinguished contributions to the medical sciences.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Biological Sciences Awards Committee.
-Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.
+Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.

 If possible the Committee will award the medal to an early-to-mid career stage scientist.
 The award is open to citizens of a Commonwealth country or of the Irish Republic or those who have been ordinarily resident and working in a Commonwealth country or in the Irish Republic for a minimum of three years immediately prior to being proposed.